corsaque/project_last_book/advanced_fiction_story_template.md

 ### 11. Is there something personal or emotional you’d like the story to explore or mirror for you?
 (freeform)

+### 12. How interactive do you want this experience to be?
+- Fully authored (you read, it unfolds)
+- Partially branching (occasional choices)
+- Choose-your-own-path (you guide the plot)

+### 13. Would you like the story to adapt over time to your mood or feedback?
+(Yes / No / Not sure)

+### 14. What are your narrative no-go zones?
+(e.g., certain traumas, clichés, types of endings, graphic content)

 ---